natieee/OOPsie/README.md

     }
 }
 ```
-Selects a random motivational quote and renders the sales chart
+This component selects a random motivational quote and renders the sales chart.
 ####  Order
 ```C#
 @code {